anshulyadav1791/js.notes/README.md

      console.log(evenArr)

 ## Reduce
 ### Performs some operations & reduce the array to a single value.
-IT returns that single value.
+It returns that single value.
     let arr = [1,2,3,4,5,6,7,8,9,10]
     const output = arr.reduce((res, curr) => {
     return res + curr;
     })
     console.log(output)
+## Lets Pratice
+### Q..
+We ate given array of marks of students.
+Filter out of the marks of students that scored 90+.
+### Q..
+Take a numver n as input from user.
+Create an array of numbers form 1 to n.
+* Use the reduce method to calculate sum of all numbers in the array.
+* Use the reduce method to calculate product of all numbers in the array.